-Table 3.2-2 and Figure 3.2-3 summarize the material that will be mine in each mineable phase for the 2010 EAP/EIS.
-Table 3.2-3 provides an overall Tailings and Waste Rock production schedule for the proposed TWRMF and Table 3.2-4 details the projected material quantities and volumes to be mined from the open pit.
-Table 3.2-5 summarizes ultimate pit characteristics and Figure 3.2-4 illustrates the ultimate pit design.
-Table 3.2-6 and Figure 3.2-5 summarize the estimated annual mined nickel ore tonnage and grade (from 2010 EAP/EIS).
+Table 3.2-2 and Figure 3.2-4 summarize the material that will be mine in each mineable phase.
+Table 3.2-3 provides an overall pit mining schedule and Table 3.2-4 details the projected material quantities and volumes to be mined from the open pit.
+Table 3.2-5 summarizes ultimate pit characteristics and Figure 3.2-5 illustrates the ultimate pit design.
+Table 3.2-6 and Figure 3.2-6 summarize the estimated annual mined nickel ore tonnage and grade.

 The mine will start delivering frac sand ore in the year just prior to Frac Sand production at the start of 2013.
-The delivery of nickel sulphide ore is scheduled to begin in late 2013 in preparation for Ore Processing at the start of "Year 1" and will continue until "Year 8".
+The delivery of nickel sulphide ore is scheduled to begin in late 2013 in preparation for Ore Processing at the start of "Year 1" (2014) and will continue until "Year 8" (2021).
 The mine production will peak at 51.2 Mt in 2013, because of the high proportion of waste rock.

-The delivery and placement of overburden, limestone, and basement rock will closely follow the geotechnical parameters governing the construction of the waste rock dumps, TWRMF dam, and the Overburden Dump (Wardrop, 2009b).
+The delivery and placement of overburden, limestone, and basement rock will closely follow the geotechnical parameters governing the construction of the waste rock dumps, TWRMF dam, and the Overburden Disposal Facility (ODF) (Wardrop, 2009b).

-Each of the mineable phases or pushbacks are designed at a mining width of about 65 m to accommodate the mining equipment that will operate in the benches.
+Each of the mineable phases or pushbacks is designed at a mining width of about 65 m to accommodate mining equipment that will operate in the benches.
 The mining width allows for 35 m of double-sided loading if, for example, a Komatsu PD4000 electric hydraulic shovel were to be used.
 The remaining 30 m road is designed to accommodate two lanes of traffic using typical 218 tonne haul trucks.